ryklith/ue-phd-thesis/README.md

 * Two separately indexed bibliographies (one for own publications, one for literature)
 * PDF inclusion in appendix

 Notes
 =========
 * I have left only text snippets.
-Still the output has 57 pages.
+Yet, the output is already 57 pages.
 Imagine doing that in MS word...
-* I have used Kile on Ubuntu to write it.
+* I used Kile on Ubuntu to write it.
 But any tool should do.
-* The original README from Magnus Hagdorn is included as README.orig
+* The original README from Magnus Hagdorn is included as README.orig.
-*
+* I used JabRef to maintain my references.
+* Use ed_thesis.tex to build a pdf for paper submission with 1.5 line spacing.
+* Use nicepdfthesis.tex to build a pdf with hyperlinks.

 General advice
 =============